-On Monday, August 19, 2024, at approximately 1115 hours, Ohio Bureau of Criminal Investigation (BCI) Special Agent (SA) John Tingley (Tingley) reviewed the Use of Force Policy utilized by the Akron Police Department (APD) at the time of the officer-involved critical incident.

-The APD Use of Force policy is attached to this Investigative Report for further review.
+On Monday, December 23, 2024, Ohio Bureau of Criminal Investigation (BCI) Special Agent (SA) Jon Lieber received the Use of Force Policy utilized by the Akron Police Department (APD) at the time of this incident.
+The document received is attached to this investigative report for further review.